-In 2022, ten (10) applications were submitted for the granting of Construction Licences, for photovoltaic power plants, for commercial purposes, with a total capacity of 503.54MWe and ten (10) Construction Licences were granted for photovoltaic power plants for commercial purposes with a total capacity of 200.6MWe.
+In 2023, eight (8) applications were submitted for the granting of Construction Licences, for photovoltaic power plants, for commercial purposes, with a total capacity of 128,5MWe and thirteen (13) Construction Licences were granted for photovoltaic power plants for commercial purposes with a total capacity of 365,4Mwe, while one (1) application has been declined.

-The following Figure 10 shows statistical data on licences for the construction and operation of electricity generation plants for commercial purposes that were granted by CERA from conventional units and RES units for the period 2004 to 2022.
+The following Figure 10 shows statistical data on licences for the construction and operation of electricity generation plants for commercial purposes that were granted by CERA from conventional units and RES units for the period 2004 to 2023.

 Figure 10.
-Construction and Operation licences for conventional power plants issued from 2004 to 2022
+Construction and Operation licences for conventional and RES power plants issued from 2004 to 2023

-License for the construction and operation of power plants for self-consumption
+License for the construction and operation of electricity power generation plants for self-consumption

-In 2022, one (1) licence was granted for the Construction and Operation of an electricity generation plant using conventional fuels, for self-consumption, with a total installed capacity of 1.12MWe.
+In 2023, two (2) licences were granted for the Construction and Operation of an electricity generation plant using conventional fuels, for self-consumption, with a total installed capacity of 5,68MWe, while two (2) Licenses for the Construction and Operation of a conventional fuel power plant for own use were granted for which the total installed capacity is 5.68MWe.